Chairman and CEO

 - Mr. Sussman has authored articles and/or been covered by Traffic World, Railway Age, The Shortline, Progressive Railroading, Rail Business, Association of Transportation Law, Logistics & Policy, Rail Intelligence, and Transportation Quarterly.

-- Oversaw the development of a new model for state rail planning for the Nevada Department of Transportation
+- In 2020, he oversaw the development of a new model for state rail planning for the Nevada Department of Transportation

 President and CFO